-There is an important distinction to be made between the False Armistice messages: the initial ones started circulating during late morning/early afternoon in Paris, whereas ones containing additional erroneous details, notably the one Roy Howard obtained from Admiral Wilson in Brest, appeared some hours later in the afternoon, also in Paris.
-Neither the G-2 Report nor separate reports demanded by the State and War Departments about the armistice news seem to have been aware of this difference.
+There are important differences between the False Armistice messages.
+The first ones started circulating during late morning in Paris, whereas others, notably the one Roy Howard obtained from Admiral Wilson in Brest, appeared some hours later in the afternoon.
+Moreover, the late morning armistice news did not include information about a cease-fire, but two available reports that do mention cease-fires appeared only later in the day.
+Neither the G-2 Report nor separate reports the State and War Departments obtained about the armistice news seem to have been aware of these differences.

-According to the G-2 investigation, reports that the German armistice had been signed started spreading not long before midday on 7 November.
-The G-2 office in Paris was informed by telephone around 11:30 am that the “Armistice had been signed that morning”; and later that day the US Military Attaché, Major Warburton, told G-2 he had received “authentic information, and had sent a cable to Washington during the morning to the effect that the Armistice had been signed”.
-The French Ministry of War, according to the G-2 Report, released the news “the entire day”, giving in some of its messages 10:00 am as the time the armistice was allegedly signed (though why that particular time is not clear).
+According to G-2’s investigation, news that the German armistice had been signed started spreading not long before midday on 7 November.
+The G-2 office in Paris was informed by telephone around 11:30 am that the “Armistice had been signed that morning”; and later that day the US Military Attaché, Major Warburton, told them he had received “authentic information, and had sent a cable to Washington during the morning to the effect that the Armistice had been signed”.
+The French Ministry of War, according to the Report, released the news and gave 10:00 am as the time the armistice was signed (though why that particular time is not clear).
 2

-It would seem to be more than coincidental then that the third Spa telegram, with the announcement that a German cease-fire would start at 3:00 pm, went out at 11:30 am French time and would have been picked up in Paris around that time (12:30 pm German time).
-So if G-2’s finding is accurate and “the original source” of the false armistice news was an intercepted wireless telegram whose message about a 3:00 pm cease-fire was misconstrued, then the intercepted telegram in question was undoubtedly the third one the Germans transmitted for the attention of Marshal Foch’s headquarters at Senlis.
+It would seem to be more than coincidental then that the third Spa telegram, with the announcement that a German cease-fire would start at 3:00 pm, went out at 12:30 pm German time, 11:30 am French time, and would have been picked up in Paris around 11:30 am.
+So if G-2’s finding is accurate and “the original source” of the false armistice news was an intercepted wireless telegram whose message about a 3:00 pm cease-fire was misconstrued, then the telegram in question was undoubtedly this third German one transmitted for the attention of Marshal Foch’s headquarters at Senlis.

-The G-2 Report clearly implicated the French War Ministry and Second Bureau (Army Intelligence) officers associated with it as being primarily responsible for releasing the late morning armistice reports.
-Whether they were also the ones who had intercepted and misinterpreted the third Spa telegram is not made clear.
-But it seems more likely that they merely received the misinformation from elsewhere.
-Perhaps the Eiffel Tower radio station’s translation of the intercepted Spa message, to which the War Office would presumably have had undelayed access, was incomplete and misleading, making it the “original source” of the false armistice news.
+The G-2 Report clearly implicated French Second Bureau (Army Intelligence) officers and French War Ministry officials as being primarily responsible for releasing and spreading the late morning armistice reports.
+Whether they were also the ones who had intercepted and misinterpreted the third German telegram is not made clear.
+But it is possible that they merely received the misinformation from elsewhere.
+Perhaps the Eiffel Tower radio station’s transcription and/or translation of the intercepted telegram, to which the War Office and Second Bureau would presumably have had undelayed access, was incomplete and misleading, making it the “original source” of the false armistice news.
+2

 Later armistice messages

-It should be noted that the initial armistice reports did not state that a cease-fire had occurred.
-But that two available reports that do mention cease-fires appeared later in the day.
-These are mid-afternoon ones transmitted after 3:00 pm French time – that is, after the German and the French cease-fires had both come into effect around the armistice delegation’s crossing-point.
-The widely known one at the time and for many years later in the United States is that sent to Admiral Henry B. Wilson in Brest, a copy of which Roy W. Howard managed to forward to the United States.
+The reports that mention cease-fires were transmitted after 3:00 pm French time – that is, after the German and the French cease-fires had both come into effect in the area where the armistice delegation was expected to cross the front lines.
+The better known of the two, at the time and for many years later in the United States, is that sent to Admiral Henry B. Wilson in Brest, a copy of which Roy W. Howard managed to forward to the United States.
 The other, previously unpublished, is a naval signal apparently sent by the Commander-in-Chief of the British Grand Fleet.

 The message sent to Admiral Wilson, carrying Naval Attaché Captain R. H. Jackson’s signature, read: “Foreign Office announces Armistice signed 11 a.m. hostilities cease 2 p.m. today.
 Sedan taken this morning by U.S. army.
 15207 Jackson [3:20 pm, 7 November]”

-The Spa telegram with the German 3:00 pm cease-fire announcement, which the French had received before midday their time, seems unlikely to have been the immediate cause (nearly four hours later) of the two mid-afternoon messages that hostilities had ceased at 2:00 pm (Allied time presumably).
-Something else must have prompted these erroneous mid-afternoon reports.
+The Spa telegram with the German 3:00 pm cease-fire announcement, which the French had received before midday their time, seems unlikely to have been the immediate cause (nearly four hours later) of the above mid-afternoon messages that hostilities had ceased at 2:00 pm (Allied time presumably).
+Something else must have prompted these erroneous afternoon reports.
 And here, this seems most likely to have been the French order for a 3:00 pm cease-fire (their time) in the La Capelle area, an hour after the German cease-fire there had already started.
-For the French cease-fire could conceivably have been misconstrued as a confirmation of the earlier ‘armistice-signed’ news, especially by persons already aware of reports from the La Capelle area indicating that a German cease-fire was also in effect.
+For this French cease-fire could conceivably have been misconstrued as a confirmation of the late morning ‘armistice-signed’ news, especially by persons already aware of reports from the La Capelle area indicating that a German cease-fire was also in effect.
 4

-The American Embassy certainly played an active part in spreading the late morning ‘armistice-signed’ misinformation it had received from the American Liaison Service officers in Paris.
-And a unique part in the spread of the afternoon ‘armistice-and-cessation-of-hostilities’ misinformation it apparently received from the French Foreign Ministry.
-Through the Embassy, the latter was relayed to Admiral Wilson in Brest and, quite possibly, though with slightly different misinformation, to London.
-1 (It was thanks to Roy Howard that it crossed the Atlantic and Pacific.)
+The American Embassy certainly played an active part in spreading the late morning armistice misinformation it received from American Liaison Service officers in Paris.
+And a unique part in the spread of the afternoon ‘armistice-and-cessation-of-hostilities’ misinformation Arthur Hornblow believed was telephoned to the Embassy from the French War Ministry, and Roy Howard believed came from the French Foreign Ministry.
+14 Through the Embassy, the misinformation was relayed to Admiral Wilson in Brest and, quite possibly, though with fewer details, to London.
+1 It was thanks to Roy Howard that it crossed the Atlantic and Pacific.

-How the French Foreign Ministry and British Admiralty seem to have become involved with the afternoon false armistice details is not known, however.
+How the French War Ministry/Foreign Ministry and British Admiralty seem to have become aware of the afternoon false armistice details is not known, however.

 Comments by Stanley Weintraub and John Toland